 Learn To Look After Your Camera’s Sensor and Clean it Only When Necessary

 The truth about cleaning camera sensors…maybe!

-Many believe that leaving the camera switched on when changing lenses causes the electronic “charge” to act like a magnet and attract dust that way.
-I am not so sure about this as the mirror and shutter should be closed anyway therefore preventing any dust being attracted to the sensor during this time.
+Many believe that leaving the camera switched on when changing lenses causes the electronic "charge" to act like a magnet.
+Leaving it to attract dust that way.
+I am not so sure about this as the mirror and shutter should be closed anyway.
+This would prevent any dust being attracted to the sensor at this time.

 So, what happened to me?

-I recently shot a small but beautiful wedding at the Ritz Carlton here in Spain.
+I once shot a small but beautiful wedding at the Ritz Carlton in Marbella, Spain (Villa Padierna).
 Lovely clear blue skies, a lovely couple (both in white!) and tons of great shooting possibilities.

 Processing was a breeze with bright bold colours and no more spots of dust than normal.
-(I am of the thinking that I can cope with “healing out” or “cloning” a few noticeable spots away rather that being without the camera for weeks on end whilst it is being cleaned).
+I tend to think that I can cope with "healing out" or "cloning" a few noticeable spots away.
+That is rather than being without the camera for weeks on end whilst it is being cleaned.

-However, I had another wedding a few days later and I was shooting a preliminary “pre-wedding” meal near the beach and…HORROR!
-I hadn’t used the camera or changed lenses since the previous wedding and cannot for the life of me understand where all this dust had come from.
+However, I had another wedding a few days later and I was shooting a preliminary "pre-wedding" meal near the beach and…HORROR!
+I hadn’t used the camera or changed lenses since the previous wedding.
+I couldn't for the life of me understand where all this dust had come from.

 Update: Since writing this I now realise where the dust had come from.
 I had cleaned the sensor with a blower brush that had been loose in my bag.
 It had been in hot "sweaty" Spanish weather and constantly inflating/deflating due to being loose and therefore attracting dust inside.
 That dust had then become sticky due to the moisture which I then sprayed all over the sensor.
 Beware and look after your blowers!!!